The Outage Was Supposed to Last 48 Hours. It Lasted Eighteen Days. She Ran Out of Insulin on Day Three.

 How long should a senior plan to sustain themselves during a major power outage?

-FEMA guidance for senior preparednessFEMA’s current guidance is 14 days for seniors in hurricane zones.
+The commonest planning mistake on this page, in a sentence: she prepared for the utility’s estimate rather than her region’s historical worst — seventy-two hours, because seventy-two hours is what she was told, in a place where the record ran a good deal longer.FEMA’s current guidance is 14 days for seniors in hurricane zones.
 For seniors with medical equipment dependencies, insulin, or other time-critical needs, 14 days should be considered a minimum.
 After reviewing the historical record of major outage events in your region — available through FEMA after-action reports and state emergency management agencies — you can determine the appropriate planning duration for your specific location and risk profile.

 What is the most common mistake seniors make when preparing for power outages?